 – Kevin Schmidt, PT, MSPT, CMP, Bike PT

-The kids are now back to school, and many of us take this time to finally get back into a daily routine, and take care of lingering aches and pains we didn’t get to address the summer months.
+The kids are now back to school after winter break, and many of us take this time to finally get back into a daily routine, and take care of lingering aches and pains we didn’t get to address the summer months.
 One of the most common ailments we see during this end -of-summer into Fall season at the office is folks trying to get their lower back pain under control.

 As one of the most common injuries we see in the office, roughly 8 out of every 10 of us will experience back pain, one of more than 3million cases annually.